sonofhypnos/PlotKelly/README.md

 ## TODO

 - [ ] Add different markets?
-- [ ] add plot for regular kelly formula
+- [ ] add plot for regular kelly formulam (even though is boring/linear)
+- [ ] figure out implications that lending has on this.

 ## Running Tests